MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-data-science-virtual-machine/includes/introduction.md

 ## Learning objectives

-In this module, you will:
+In this module, you'll:

 * Match operating systems and hardware resources available for the Data Science Virtual Machine
 * Specify and create a Data Science Virtual Machine running Ubuntu Server 18.04 LTS
-* Connect to the command line of the Data Science Virtual Machine with SSH
+* Connect to the command-line of the Data Science Virtual Machine with SSH
 * Connect to the graphical Desktop of the Data Science Virtual Machine with X2Go Client
-* Demonstrate the use of a R Server running inside the Data Science Virtual Machine
+* Demonstrate the use of RStudio running inside the Data Science Virtual Machine
+* List custom Python environments, activate one, and run Jupyter notebook server